 page or by completing the contact form

 Suzanne aims to see you within one week of your initial contact subject to availability.

 Although there is no definitive answer, six sessions are recommended as a minimum; NICE (National Institute for Health and Care Excellence) guidelines, suggest fifteen sessions to see a lasting impact.
 Suzanne will work with you to determine what feels right.

 Initially, you may find the sessions bring to the surface some painful and uncomfortable feelings but Suzanne will support you through your journey.
 Although everyone has a different experience, health service research indicates over 88% of clients rated counselling as very helpful.

 Most counsellors have a core model and work in line with a client’s needs.
-Suzanne draws upon mindfulness techniques and elements of cognitive behavioural therapy (CBT).
+Suzanne blends different models and techniques including mindfulness and elements of cognitive behavioural therapy (CBT).
 You can be assured Suzanne has your best interests in mind and will work with you appropriately.

 A counsellor offers you an understanding as you explore your thoughts, feelings and emotions.
 A counsellor helps you to discover your own answers so you can become clearer about the best way to move forward and create positive change.
 A counsellor is alongside you in your journey and supports you in the choices you make and helps you strengthen your ability to find solutions to your difficulties.